Stuart6557/TSE/AH_automation/README.md

 In TSE, VP Operations updates grad dates on the Roster after every All Hands (AH), which happens twice a quarter.
 It's extremely tedious to do this task manually by looking back and forth at the Roster and the AH Response Form, so I (Vivian Liu) created this script to to the boring heavylifting.

-Running this file will produce a file named `AH_Results.csv`, which will contain the following lists:
+Running this file will produce a file named `AH_Results.csv` (or overwrites it if it already exists), which will contain the following lists:

 1. People whose emails are on the AH Response Form but aren't on the Roster.
 Since this script matches people by email, the people on this list probably typed their email wrong or input a non-UCSD email.

+* To find out why I'm matching people by email instead of names, read my rant in AH.java in the outdated folder.

 2. People whose emails are on the Roster but aren't on the AH Response Form.
 If this person isn't in list 1, then this person hasn't filled out the AH Form yet.
 Ask these people through Slack to fill it out.